“Everything we hear is an opinion, not a fact! Everything we see is our perspective, not the truth.” Marcus Aurelius

 While leaving a dinner party of six with half-filled wine bottles and glasses, I cringe, and to myself I think, “Who in their right mind would ever do that?
 Meaning: walk away from half-glasses left with their drug of choice.
 It’s no wonder we keep coming back because we have quick forgetters!

 On page 23, the Big Book of Alcoholics Anonymous says, “Therefore, the main problem of the alcoholic centers in his mind rather than in his body.”
-We were delusional, convinced the problem belonged with someone or something else.
+We were delusional, convinced our problems of living life belonged with someone or something else.
+OUR problem was we didn’t have enough of what we needed to get us through the day, and if people just left us alone, we would be fine!

 A point driven home for many in recovery is how different we are from “normal” people.
 Our disease of perception survives with contradictions and false assumptions.
 Some, not addicted, consider addiction nothing more than weakness, something curable with a little more “self-control” or “self-knowledge.”
 This couldn’t be further from the truth.

 Alcoholism is an all-encompassing disease–progressive and deadly.
 It affects its victims spiritually, emotionally, mentally and physically.
-While in the throes of our disease, we have a psychological illness referred to as the phenomena of craving: a thinking-obsession combined with a physical compulsion to drink in the absence of anyone or anything greater than ourselves.
-We thought we needed no one or nothing at all, except our drug of choice.
+While in the throes of our disease, we have a three-fold disease: (1) a psychological illness referred to as the phenomena of craving: a “thinking-obsession” combined with a physical compulsion to drink in the absence of anyone or anything greater than ourselves.
+This obsession begins long before we ever pick up the first drink or drug.
+(2) It was first hit or sip that got us wasted because we’ve engaged now 2 out of 3 of the phenomena of ccraving.
+We thought we needed no one or nothing at all, except our drug of choice; and (3) We especially didn’t need a deity, a Universal Savior of any sort.
+We were spiritually bankrupt.

 Most of us believed we never fit in anywhere!
-We perceived ourselves as different long before we picked up our first drink.
 On the outside, we looked normal.
 But we were never comfortable in our own skins, boasting an exaggerated ego that masked a deep lack of confidence and even greater, a poor self-esteem.
-We drank to escape from ourselves.
+We used to escape from ourselves.

 Although respected among our peers, we are driven individuals with A-type personalities, often brilliant and more successful than many an overachiever in every other aspect of our life.
-Buy with alcohol and drugs, we were absolutely it’s slave.
+But with alcohol and drugs, we were absolutely it’s slave.
 Alcohol became our solution: our confidante, lover, and only genuine friend.
-Stinking-thinking insists we deserve a drink, that we are normal, and can stop at will.
+Stinking-thinking from our overexaggerated ego, insisted we deserve a drink, that we are normal, and can stop at will.
 This is greatest delusion of all.
 Jail, institution, or death became our future for most of us who refused to concede they could not beat King Alcohol.

 But it was this love affair, entrenched so deeply in our psyche that we coveted, nourished and protected.
 All we needed here, we thought, was a change in perspective to change us, but we were wrong again.
-Without recovery, most people took alcohol to their grave.
+Without recovery, many took alcohol and/or drugs to their grave.

 Faith in Recovery Helps Change Perspectives